VED4NG/VedangSolaskar/README.md

 <h1>Hi 👋, I'm Vedang</h1>
 <h3>Student, Developer and Freelancer from India</h3>

-- 🌱 I’m currently learning **Java, Javascript, Python, Android Studio and Bootstrap**
+- 🌱 I’m currently learning **Java, Python, Android Studio and Bootstrap**

 - 👨‍💻 All of my projects are available at [technovedang.com](VedangSolaskar)